|

 Ranch will give you insight into a past way of life that still continues

 today.
-This site is a must if you're traveling through or visiting
+This site is a must if you're travelling through or visiting

 in the Spallumcheen area.